 There are a few basic reasons that a business would need to buy key man insurance, according to Chris Jarvis, Founder, JarvisTower:

 “Key man insurance is for any business with a key person who is important to the organization and whose untimely death or disability would cause a significant financial strain on the business.
 This strain could be the loss of customers or clients, time and cost of recruiting a replacement, or costs of buying out the family in the event that the death or disability triggered a buy-sell agreement.
 Also, if your business has any outstanding loans, the bank may require this coverage as protection.”

 The Bottom Line

 Key man insurance can be critical for your small business if there’s a key person who is central to its continued success.
-Calculating the right amount of coverage for your business can be tricky though, so it’s best to talk to an experienced insurance agent.
+Coverage amounts and costs vary.
+At a minimum, you’ll need to insure the cost of losing and replacing the key employee being covered.
+Costs for a key man policy may range from $100 to $2,000 per year.

 Small businesses can’t afford to go without key person insurance and, in many cases, partners or lenders will require you have a policy.
 To get the coverage you need without overpaying, we recommend comparing more than a dozen companies at once at Policygenius.
 Look at key man policy coverages and costs side-by-side and pick the policy that’s right for you.